GETTING STARTED ON LONGLEAF

 Main Directory Spaces

-• OK to compute against, however as IO increases, consider copying or moving to /work for processing
+• OK to compute against, however as IO increases, consider copying or moving data to your /work storage for processing.

-• OK to hold inactive data sets like a near-line archive
+• OK for holding inactive data sets like a near-line archive.

 File systems such as /work in an academic research setting typically employ a file deletion policy, auto-deleting files of a certain age.
 At this time, there are no time limits for files on /work.
 We rely upon the community to maintain standards of appropriate and reasonable use of the various storage tiers.

-“/proj” space is available to PIs (only) upon request.
+/proj space is available to PIs (only) upon request and is intended to be used as team oriented shared storage.
 The amount of /proj space initially given to a PI varies according to their needs.
-Unlike the former /pine scratch space there is no file deletion policy for /proj space, but users should take care in managing the use of their /proj space to stay under assigned quotas.
-Note that by default /proj space is not backed up.
+There is no file deletion policy for /proj space, but users should take care in managing the use of their /proj space to stay under assigned quotas.

 For further information and to make a request for /proj space please email research@unc.edu.